streetturtle/awesome-wm-widgets/calendar-widget/README.md

 # How to use

-This widget need an 'anchor' - another widget which triggers visibility of the calendar.
+This widget needs an 'anchor' - another widget which triggers visibility of the calendar.
 Default `mytextclock` is the perfect candidate!

 ```lua
 local calendar_widget = require("awesome-wm-widgets.calendar-widget.calendar")